' One of the Sunniest and Most Charming Ghost Stories Ever Told '

 star disciple, a mechanic by necessity and guitarist by passion, shared the same

 ambition, an impossible dream — to put their island on the world’s music map with

-close to the full moon.
+tree house trying to get close to the full moon.

 Directed by: Euzhan Palcy

 Songs written & interpreted by: Kassav